vercel/next.js/examples/with-redux/README.md

 For safety it is recommended to wrap all pages, no matter if they use Redux or not, so that you should not care about it anymore in all child components.

 `withRedux` function accepts `makeStore` as first argument, all other arguments are internally passed to `react-redux connect()` function. `makeStore` function will receive initialState as one argument and should return a new instance of redux store each time when called, no memoization needed here.
 See the [full example](https://github.com/kirill-konshin/next-redux-wrapper#usage) in the Next Redux Wrapper repository.
+And there's another package [next-connect-redux](https://github.com/huzidaha/next-connect-redux) available with similar features.

 To pass the initial state from the server to the client we pass it as a prop called `initialState` so then it's available when the client takes over.